Contact Us

 Cons

-Cloud scanning performance: Some critics point out that the ability to scan large cloud systems can be slow.
+Cloud scanning performance: Some critics note that scanning large cloud systems can be slow.

 Internal documentation: Some IT users claim that understanding the documentation takes significant time and effort.

-Securiti (DSPM) allows enterprises to discover shadow and cloud-native data assets across over 200 platforms.
+Securiti (DSPM) enables enterprises to discover shadow and cloud-native data assets across more than 200 platforms.
 Securiti (DSPM) has received numerous industry and analyst awards, including “Cool Vendor in Data Security” by Gartner and “Privacy Management Wave Leader” by Forrester.
 Securiti (DSPM) Data Command Center helps enterprises to:

-- Classify sensitive data on a large scale, including structured and unstructured data.
+• Classify sensitive data at scale, including both structured and unstructured data.

-- Employ over 700 pre-defined criteria and sensitive data to prioritize and reduce misconfiguration.
+• Use over 700 predefined criteria and sensitive data to prioritize and reduce misconfigurations.

 Features: